 (sniff, sniff) Holy cow, Steve, I was already feeling tender, dang you!

-Well...there's not much more that I can add to that, and since I am the principle author of this blog, you've pretty much been hearing what I have to say about our experience for over a year now.
-All I'll say now is this: I love New Zealand with all my heart.
+It's so surreal to be on the other end of this experience now.
+We are already talking -- often -- about when we can go back and do this again.
+I loved New Zealand with all my heart.
 It is a stunningly beautiful country.
-Even more than the scenery, though, I love the beautiful people who embraced and welcomed us, and made the experience so special and enriching for us.
-A piece of my heart was left behind when we flew away on that airplane, and I don't ever want it back.
-I will probably think about our Kiwi experience every day for as long as I live.
+Even more than the scenery, though, I loved our beautiful, kind friends who embraced and welcomed us, and made the experience so special and enriching for us.
+We will fondly remember our Kiwi experience for as long as we live.
 It was one of the best years of my life, and I got to share it with my amazing husband and kids -- my favorite people on the planet!
 I'm so thankful for what I learned about myself, especially this. . .
 I can do hard things!
 And so can you.

 We felt that we were a strong, close-knit family before our move to New Zealand.
 Our bonds have grown deeper and our love stronger as a result of this experience.
 We saw some beautiful places and met some amazing people, and we did it together!
 Priceless.